fengmingyang666/RRTformer/README.md

-# RRT*-Net
+# RRT*former

-This is the implementation of RRT*-Net
+This is the implementation of RRT*former

-### RRT*-Net: Leveraging Transformer for Adaptive Sampling in RRT-based Motion Planning
+### RRT*former: nvironment-Aware Sampling-Based Motion Planning using Transformer

 ## Setup
 To run our code, `numpy`and`torch` is needed.
 If you want to record the training process, `wandb` is also needed.